kahnzo/self_defense/first_day.md

 Please be aware that some videos illustrating self defense situations and techniques can be very triggering.

 ## Mindset in a dangerous situation
-- Instintial responses including fight, flight, freeze
+- Instinctual responses including fight, flight, freeze
 - Breathing
 - Strategic Thinking
 - Using your voice